mikek/django-kitchen/README.md

 Tested on 12.04 Precise Pangolin x86 _only_.

-This kitchen was created to work along with `basic-devel` set of Fabric tasks, but you can use simple git hooks or other tools to deploy your project.
+This kitchen was created to work along with `webdev-fab` set of Fabric tasks, but you can use simple git hooks or other tools to deploy your project.

 It should be possible to use different node configs to set up additional